bittunk/phinitypro-intern-feb/readme.md

 i have prepared the MOM document for StandUp Meeting,Activity Discussion. i have learnt the components, modules,events in angular also tried to build the login form
+# 04-02-21
+learning and implementing the login form .